-What qualities should sales executives possess?
+What qualities should an effective salesperson possess?
 It is difficult to list “success” qualification.
 Sales executives jobs cover a gamut of products, markets, and marketing channels, and there would seem to be few, if any, qualifications in common.
-Nevertheless, five qualities (or abilities) common to effective sales executives, whatever their fields, can be identified:
+Nevertheless, five qualities (or abilities) common for most effective salesperson, whatever their fields, can be identified:

 1. Ability to define the position’s exact functions and duties in relation to the goals the company should expect to attain.
 Sales executives calculate what is entailed in their responsibilities.
 Whether or not the company provides them with a job description, they draw up their own descriptions consistent with the responsibilities assigned by higher management.
 Revision are necessary whenever changes occur in the assigned responsibilities or in company goals.